kagisearch/kagi-docs/docs/kagi/search-details/small-web-in-search-results.md

-# How is Small Web used in Kagi results?
+# Small Web in Search Results

 One of the things that makes Kagi unique is our initiative to surface recent results from the [Small Web](https://blog.kagi.com/small-web) (a curated list of personal blogs and websites, as well as YouTube channels).
 Here's how it integrates with Kagi search results: